North Wales Hydro Electric Power Act 1973

 The North Wales Hydro Electric Power Act 1973 (c. xxxvi) is an act of the Parliament of the United Kingdom which gave powers to the Central Electricity Generating Board (CEGB) to build the hydro electric station at Dinorwig in North Wales and associated purposes.

 Background

-The Central Electricity Generating Board had a statutory duty to develop and maintain an electricity supply in England and Wales.
+The Central Electricity Generating Board (CEGB) had a statutory duty to develop and maintain an electricity supply in England and Wales.
 In order to meet increasing demand for electricity there was a need to construct and operate new works for generating electricity.
-This Act gave powers to the CEGB to build the hydro electric station at Dinorwig in North Wales.
+This act gave powers to the CEGB to build the hydro electric station at Dinorwig in North Wales.

 North Wales Hydro Electric Power Act 1973

-The North Wales Hydro Electric Power Act 1973 received Royal Assent on 19 December 1973.
+The North Wales Hydro Electric Power Act 1973 received royal assent on 19 December 1973.
 Its long title is ‘An Act to confer powers upon the Central Electricity Generating Board for the construction and erection of works and a generating station in the county of Caernarvon and for the acquisition of lands and easements for the purposes thereof or in connection therewith; and for other purposes.’